Citizenship not just about rights but duties towards society too: CJI Bobde

 Nagpur (Maharashtra) [India], Jan 19 (ANI): Amid the ongoing protests against the Citizenship Amendment Act in several parts of the country, Chief Justice of India (CJI) Sharad Bobde on Saturday said that citizenship was not just about people's rights, but also about their duties towards the society.

-"You all have a responsibility to be an active citizen too and citizenship is not just about rights but it is equally about your duties towards society," said Bobde at the 107th convocation of the Rashtrasant Tukadoji Maharaj Nagpur University (RTMNU).
+"You all have a responsibility to be an active citizen too and citizenship is not just about rights but it is equally about your duties towards society," said Bobde at the facilitation event organised by Nagpur Municipal Corporation.

 Emphasing on the value of justice, he said, "I have always believed that donating justice is a sacred duty.
 It is a natural right for every person in the country to get justice.
 Dr. Babasaheb Ambedkar reiterated this fact not only from the Constitution but also from the 1956 revolution.
 The imagination of justice varies from person to person, time, and situation.
 It cannot be tied in any one frame."